 My family and I joined NJC in 2013.
 Having two sons in Religious School, I have taught either the 4th/5th or 6th/7th grade class for the past four years and will continue to teach Religious School for the 2018/2019 school year.
 I am currently serving on the search committee to find a new Rabbinic leader for NJC.
-I will soon begin planning for our oldest son’s Bar Mitzvah.
+I am planning for our oldest son’s Bar Mitzvah.
 My parents, Daniel and Deborah Moos, are also members of NJC.

 The congregation and its future are very important to me and my family and I feel it is time to bring the leadership skills I have cultivated through my professional life as COO of People Who Think and previously residing as Secretary on the board of Mary Payton's Miracle Foundation to NJC.
 I gladly accept election to the Board of Trustees of NJC feeling that participation on the Search Committee and teaching the next generation of NJC members has given me the awareness and understanding needed to properly represent the desires of the congregation during this period of transition.